-On 5 May 2015, the Company announced the appointment of Dr. Diego Benavides as interim CEO and Mr. Robin Fryer as an independent non-executive director of the Company with immediate effect.
+In May of 2015, the Company appointed Dr. Diego Benavides to the office of interim CEO and appointed Mr. Robin Fryer to the Board of Directors.

 On 8 June 2015, the Company announced that it had arranged a \$70 million secured finance facility (the "Bridge Loan") structured by the Peruvian state-owned development and promotion bank, Corporación Financiera de Desarrollo S.A. ("COFIDE") and syndicated through Goldman Sachs Bank USA.
-The Bridge Loan is expect to be the first component of a senior project debt finance facility of up to \$240 million, to be structured by COFIDE, in conjunction with Minera IRL, to build the Company's Ollachea gold project.
+The Company expected that the Bridge Loan would be the first component of a project debt facility of up to \$240 million to build the Company's Ollachea gold project.